Ben has a life-long fascination with animals. Whether they crawl, run, fly, swim or slither, his interest in them never ceases.

 Having been bred as cavalry horses, they are very hardy and tough.
-They endure harsh weather conditions with which many other horse breeds would struggle to cope.
+They endure harsh weather conditions that many other horse breeds would struggle to cope with.

 Brown or chestnut in color.
 They are long-legged and stand between 15.2 and 16.2 hands high.

 The Dulmen is an ancient breed of Pony and comes from Dulmen in Germany.
 These ponies have lived around the town of Dulmen since the 1300s.
 At one time, they lived in large herds, although these days, there is said only to be a single wild herd remaining.

 The Dutch Draft Horse is one of the most massively built and muscled breed of horses in Europe.

 The horse is known for being willing, with a quiet and intelligent temperament.

 It has a very short neck and heavily loaded shoulders.